jasperjerome/blog-application/README.md

 Create a copy of the .env.example file and rename it to .env.
 Update the database configuration in the .env file generate an application key using

 php artisan key:generate

-migrate te database using
+and migrate the database using

-php artisan migrate
+<code>php artisan migrate</code>

 ## start the developement server